A fun and slightly educational PC game of "tactical arithmetic" for two players, written by R.Wills in C#.

 "Play Quest Mode" to play the game.
 Quest mode takes you through ten

-you want to perfect your methods by choosing one single level to
+you just want to perfect your methods.

 Your NumberPeep can